Edit Templates > Understanding assignment types

 - Access to the template you want to edit

-- Groups created if planning group assignments
+- Groups created if you’re planning group assignments

 - Guest email addresses ready for external assignments